Screw piles: Development

 More recently, composite technology has been developed and patented for use in small screw piles.
 Composites offer significant advantages over steel in small screw pile manufacture and installed performance.

 Modern use and benefits

-Screw pile are used extensively, and their usage has extended from lighthouses to rail, telecommunications, roads, and numerous other industries where fast installation is required, or building work takes place close to existing structures.
+Screw piles are used extensively, and their usage has extended from lighthouses to rail, telecommunications, roads, and numerous other industries where fast installation is required, or building work takes place close to existing structures.

 Screw pile installations have also extended to residential applications, with many homeowners choosing a screw pile over other options.
 Some common applications for helical pile foundations include residential decks, sheds, cement pads, preformed stairs and grade beams.